Azkarell/genli/README.md

 in future some other generation options might be added.

-this project is mostly intented to learn some rust.
+this project was wirtten mostly for fun.